eyeblinkdigital/react-top-bar-loader/README.md

 - react-top-bar-loader-container
 - react-top-bar-loader-width

-You may see the [demo style sheet](https://github.com/eyeblinkdigital/react-top-bar-loader/blob/master/demo/styles.css) to modify as per your needs.
+You may see the [demo style sheet](https://github.com/eyeblinkdigital/react-top-bar-loader/blob/master/demo/styles.css) inorder to modify as per your needs.
 If it still doesnt suit you needs, feel free to fork and use however you like.